JD.com CEO will not face assault charges in Minnesota

 Reuters previously reported details of what happened while Liu was in Minneapolis, including a description of the alleged attack and the events around it given by the now-22-year-old student.

-Usually based in Beijing, Liu made the U.S. trip for a weeklong residency programme at the University of Minnesota’s Carlson School of Management, which runs a doctor of business administration programme with China’s elite Tsinghua University.
+Usually based in Beijing, Liu made the U.S. trip for a weeklong residency program at the University of Minnesota’s Carlson School of Management, which runs a doctor of business administration program with China’s elite Tsinghua University.

 The University of Minnesota said it had no comment on Friday’s announcement by authorities.